mindaffect/pymindaffectBCI/docs/source/supported_hardware.rst

 Alternatively, thanks to valuable support from their developers, we support some non-brainflow amplifiers 'out-of-the-box', specifically;
  * TMSi `Mobita <https://shop.tmsi.com/product-tag/mobita>`_: using `--acquisition mobita`, see `examples\\acquisition\\utopia_mobita.py <https://github.com/mindaffect/pymindaffectBCI/blob/open_source/mindaffectBCI/examples/acquisition/utopia_mobita.py>`_ for the configuration options.

-We are also happy to add support for additional amplifiers if EEG makers request it and are willing to provide open-source SDKs and test hardware.

 Add your own AMP support
 ++++++++++++++++++++++++

 If you have an amp which is not currently supported, and you have a way of getting raw samples out of it, then you can easily (7 lines of Python!) add support for your device as described in the `Add a new Amplifier <https://mindaffect-bci.readthedocs.io/en/latest/add_a_new_amplifier.html>`_ tutorial.

+_Hardware Makers_: We are also happy to add support for additional amplifiers if EEG makers request it and are willing to provide open-source SDKs and test hardware.